Corfucinas/blog/content/english/articles/117-vscode-extensions-the-ultimate-guide-part-2.en.md

 height="1500"
 layout="responsive" >}}

+# Welcome to part 2

+If you want to install the extensions shown here, you can write the extension name on VScode _extensions:marketplace_

 ## [#10 Licence-snippets](https://github.com/benemohamed/licence-snippets)

 This Extensions provides the full text (for LICENCE files) as well as the recommended header text for several popular open-source licence.